 Still, Progressive was unmoved.
-They wouldn't increase the offer.
+They wouldn’t increase the offer.
 Instead, even after the offer had been rejected, they continued to send reminders.
-OFFER PENDING, their reminder would say.
+OFFER PENDING, their reminders would say.

 We made it clear to them: Your policy limits are what we’ll accept and nothing less.
 Still, they persisted.
 They continued to offer the $2,000.

 Frustrated and unwilling to play their game further, we drew a line in the sand.
-We'd tried to be reasonable.
-We'd expressed our willingness to accept the policy limits.
-We'd made it clear we'd accept nothing less.
-Now, we told them that they had 30 days to pay their limits or we'd file suit against their insured and we would no longer accept the policy limits.
-We promised that if they forced us to file a lawsuit that we would take the case to verdict and enforce the judgment against their insured's personal assets.
+We’d tried to be reasonable.
+We’d expressed our willingness to accept the policy limits.
+We’d made it clear that we would accept nothing less.
+Now, we told them that they had 30 days to pay their limits or we’d file suit against their insured and we would no longer accept the policy limits.
+We promised that if they forced us to file a lawsuit, we would take the case to verdict and enforce the judgment against their insured’s personal assets.

 Progressive crumbled.
 They immediately increased their offer.
-We rejected the increased offer and reminded them the clock was ticking.
-Before the 30 days was up, Progressive agreed to pay their policy limits.
+We rejected the increased offer and reminded them that the clock was ticking.
+Before the 30 days were up, Progressive agreed to pay their policy limits.

-It's a shame that insurance companies behave this way.
-What's worse is that people who represent themselves have no way of calling their bluff.
-Even some lawyers are unable to call the bluff because the insurance companies know that some lawyers won't try a case.
+It’s a shame that insurance companies behave this way.
+What’s worse is that people who represent themselves have no way of calling their bluff.
+Even some lawyers are unable to call the bluff because the insurance companies know that many lawyers won’t bother to try a case.

 Awarded: Policy Limits